opencog/atomspace/Design-Notes-C.md

 connections, the connectors are examined, and the mating rules are compared, generating a go/no-go answer to the possibility of mating.
-A guard clause would be an additional evaluatable predict that is invoked at mating time, performing some additinal algorithmic check, allowing or disallowing the connection to go foreward.
+A guard clause would be an additional evaluatable predict that is invoked at mating time, performing some additional algorithmic check, allowing or disallowing the connection to go forward.

 How would this work?
-Where would tehse guard terms be stored?
+Where would these guard terms be stored?

 ### TODO
 * Fix Connectors so that they can be named and typed as expected.
   (Fix??
 Where?
 What?)
-* Should COnnectors be Unordered??
+* Should Connectors be Unordered??
 * Should we formalize the idea of a BoolLambda?